tchou0/AccountingLedger/README.md

 This will show all the entries that’s already in the csv file.

-I will have another menu for ledger showing all entries, Deposits, Payments, and reports.
+I will have another menu for ledger showing all the Entries, Deposits, Payments, and reports.

 ### 3. And last is Transaction class: